playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 	});
 ```

-Now that we know the JavaScript API, let's integrate it with our application:
+Now that we know the JavaScript API let's integrate it with our application:

 <!-- tabs:start -->